Niger–United States relations

-Niger–United States relations are bilateral relations between Niger and the United States.
+Niger and the United States have bilateral relations.
 The two countries cooperate on a range of issues, including counter-terrorism, trade and investment, and health and education.
-On August 4, 2023, Abdourahamane Tchiani's military junta severed diplomatic ties with the US after a successful coup d'état deposing Nigerien president Mohamed Bazoum.
+On August 4, 2023, Abdourahamane Tiani's military junta severed diplomatic ties with the US after a successful coup d'état deposing Nigerien president Mohamed Bazoum.
 In 2024, the Niger ended its security cooperation with the United States, stating that the security pact violated the Niger's constitution.
 In 2025, relations were normalized with the introduction of a new U.S. ambassador and the reopening of consular services at the embassy in Niamey.

 The United States is one of Niger's top development partners, providing assistance through various programs to support economic growth, food security, and health care.
 The United States is Niger's largest trading partner, and there are many American companies operating in Niger, particularly in the mining and energy sectors.

 According to the 2018 U.S. Global Leadership Report, 53% of Nigeriens approve of U.S. leadership, with 21% disapproving and 26% uncertain.

+After Niger was added to the list of 39 countries for which visa issuance was suspended in 2025, Niger responded by banning the entry of American citizens and announcing that it would cease issuing entry visas to American citizens.

 History

 U.S. relations with Niger have generally been close and friendly since Niger attained independence.
 Although USAID does not have a Mission in Niger, $30 million in annual official aid is administered through American and local non-governmental organizations with programs addressing food security, health, local governance, youth training, girls' education, corruption control, and improving the business environment.
 The U.S. Peace Corps program in Niger started in 1962.
 It currently has about 130 volunteers in Niger and celebrated its 50th anniversary in Niger in September 2012.

 In January 2013, the U.S. and Niger signed an agreement allowing the U.S. to operate unarmed drones from Nigerien territory.

 In February 2013, the U.S. deployed 100 troops to assist in intelligence collection and will also facilitate intelligence sharing to support French operations in neighboring Mali.

-In March 2024, Niger denounces “with immediate effect” the military cooperation agreement with the United States of America.
+In March 2024, Niger halted “with immediate effect” the military cooperation agreement with the United States of America.
 According to the government of Niger, the agreement violated Niger's constitution.